oxsecurity/megalinter/docs/descriptors/php_phplint.md

   -w, --warning                            Also show warnings
       --memory-limit=MEMORY-LIMIT          Memory limit for analysis
-      --ignore-exit-code                   Ignore exit codes so there are no "failure" exit code even when no files processed -h, --help                               Display help for the given command.
+      --ignore-exit-code                   Ignore exit codes so there are no "failure" exit code even when no files processed --bootstrap=BOOTSTRAP                A PHP script that is included before the linter run -h, --help                               Display help for the given command.
 When no command is given display help for the lint command
   -q, --quiet                              Do not output any message -V, --version                            Display this application version